AlienWashim/AlienWashim/README.md

 - Student of Green University of Bangladesh,
 - Department of Computer Science and Engineering

-- 👀 I’m interested in ...
-Java and C programming language
+- 👀 I’m interested in ... programming languages
+- Expart in Java, C, C++
+- Also in HTML, CSS, JavaScript, PHP and MySQL
 - 🌱 I’m currently learning ...
-Java
+Ajax and Bootstrap
 - 💞️ I’m looking to collaborate on ...
-Java programming language
+Java programming language and Web development
 - 📫 How to reach me ... ws.akram330@gmail.com

 <!---